The World of Clown Dimitri

 Each year, Teatro Dimitri presents a range of theatrical events.
 The playbill features guest artists and productions by the Accademia Teatro Dimitri and its former students.

-The theatre’s picturesque restaurant, with seating both inside or in the venue’s charming courtyard, is open from 5pm to 12-midnight during performance days and offers a range of Ticino specialties served by students attending the school.
+The theatre’s picturesque restaurant, with seating both inside or in the venue’s charming courtyard, is open from 5pm on performance days and offers a range of Ticino specialties served by students attending the school.
 When the shows end guests are greeted by the artists, who have just finished performing.

 The Comedy Museum